 - Imprisonment for at least 90 days

-- Driving privileges may be revoked for at least minimum 10 years from conviction date.
+- Driving privileges may be revoked for at least a minimum of 10 years from the conviction date.

-- Pay $455 for completing program for assessing Addiction/Drug Dependency
+- Pay $455 for completing the program for assessing Addiction/Drug Dependency

 - Retake all tests

 - This could cause permanent revocation of license and penalties for criminal conviction as per the Criminal Code of Canada